Birth Control Pills

 Who shouldn’t take pills?

-Talk to your health care provider if you’ve had a history of blood clots, heart attack or stroke, cancer of the breast, cervix or uterus, jaundice, migraine with aura or if you are currently pregnant.
+Tell your health care provider if you’ve had a history of blood clots, heart attack, stroke, cancer of the breast, cervix or uterus, jaundice, migraine with aura, or if you are currently pregnant.

 What are possible complications?

 Birth control pills increase the risk of blood clots in veins and arteries.
 The risk of a blood clot is extremely small in young, healthy women.
 The highest risk is seen in older women and women who smoke.
-However, pregnancy confers an even greater risk of blood clots than does taking birth control pills.
+However, pregnancy causes an even greater risk of blood clots than does taking birth control pills.
 Clots in the veins can cause thrombophlebitis (mostly in the leg) and pulmonary embolism (a blood clot that travels to the lungs).
 Clots in arteries cause heart attacks or strokes.
-Know the warning signs of these problems (see below) and get medical evaluation immediately.
+Know the warning signs of these problems (see below) and get medical evaluation immediately if they occur.
+We advise women to quit smoking if they want to use birth control pills because smoking also increases risk of blood clots.

-CALL YOUR PHYSICIAN/CLINICIAN OR SEEK EMMERGENCY CARE IF YOU HAVE:
+CALL YOUR HEALTHCARE PROVIDER OR SEEK EMERGENCY CARE IF YOU HAVE:

 What about spotting or bleeding between periods?

-Some degree of spotting or bleeding between periods is not uncommon and tends to disappear after the first few cycles.
-You should continue your pills.
-If you are worried or the bleeding is heavy, call your health care provider.
+Minor spotting or bleeding between periods is not uncommon and tends to disappear after the first 3 months.
 Bleeding or spotting may also be due to missing pills or taking them at irregular times.
+If you are worried or the bleeding is heavy call your health care provider.

-- Skin changes (either improvement or worsening of acne)
+- Skin changes (improvement or worsening of acne or brown patches)

 - Change in amount of vaginal secretion